Here's How to Choose the Perfect Wedding Venue

 Think About What Is Included

-If you're looking at some venues that are full-service, and some where you can bring in your own vendors and décor, be sure to price everything out.
+If you're looking at some venues that are full-service, and somewhere you can bring in your own vendors and décor, be sure to price everything out.
 A venue with tables, chairs, and linens included might cost more upfront than a venue where you need to rent your own, but you should get an estimate from a rental company to see how they compare when you've added on the price of renting things for yourself.
 And remember that the included rental items are often more basic (white linens, standard flatware, banquet chairs, etc.), so you may still end up paying more to rent items that fit your vision better.
 And if you're working with a venue that has in-house catering with a food and beverage minimum, be sure to include the tax and gratuity in your calculations.
 For example, in North Carolina sales tax is 6.75 percent, so I recommend that my clients add at least 20 percent onto the food and beverage minimum to account for tax and a 20 percent gratuity.
 That takes a $10,000 minimum up to $12,675.

 Stay True to Yourselves

-With the influx of Pinterest weddings, a lot of couples choose venues based off of the style of a wedding they fell in love with online," says Tiana Davis.
+With the influx of Pinterest weddings, a lot of couples choose venues based on the style of a wedding they fell in love with online," says Tiana Davis.
 "But it's important to ask yourselves what feels authentic to you two as a couple, and to choose a space and a design that's a representation of who you are."
 And remember that, while a venue might have looked gorgeous with a different theme or design scheme, it may not be the perfect canvas for yours.